Free FIT take-home tests available or learn more about colonoscopies on Wednesdays in March.

-Did you know that colorectal cancer is the nation’s second-leading cause of cancer-related deaths when men and women are combined?
+Did you know that colorectal cancer is the nation’s second-leading cause of cancer-related deaths when the cases for men and women are combined?
 If caught early, colorectal cancer can be successfully treated, so it is important not to delay preventive screenings when you are eligible.

-If you or your family member are age 45 or older or indicated for a screening due to a colon cancer diagnosis of a first-degree relative, come to this event to learn more about your screening options.
-Participants may receive a simple take-home FIT test at no charge (while supplies last) or learn how to schedule a colonoscopy.
-Please check with your insurance provider on coverage for a colonoscopy.
+If you or your family member are age 45 or older or should have a screening due to a colon cancer diagnosis of a first-degree relative, come to this event to learn more about your screening options.
+Participants may receive a simple take-home Fecal Immunochemical Test (FIT) test at no charge (while supplies last) or learn how to schedule a colonoscopy.

 Colorectal cancer screenings have been proven to save lives.
 The American Cancer Society (ACS) colorectal screening guidelines for adults now recommend screening to begin at age 45 for people at average risk.
 ACS data shows that new cases of colorectal cancer are occurring at an increasing rate among younger adults.
 Colorectal cancer in its early stages usually has no symptoms, so everyone 45 and older should get tested.
-There are several screening options available – even take-home options.
-Testing may include:
+Screening options may include:

 - Fecal Immunochemical (or Immunohistochemical) Test (FIT, also known as iFOBT) – a fecal blood test should be done every year.
 Note: Most insurance providers only cover a FIT take-home screening test once every 12 months.